-The origin of tension-type headache is multifactorial, but the actual cause is still unclear; there is a family history of some form of headache in 40% of people with chronic tension-type headache.(Russell 1999) British Acupuncture Council factsheet
+The origin of tension-type headache is multifactorial; however the actual cause is still unclear.
+There is a family history of some form of headache in 40% of people with chronic tension-type headache.(Russell 1999) British Acupuncture Council factsheet

 Acupuncture is a known and reliable method of easing the intensity and frequency of most types of headache.
 This latest recommendation from NICE that GP's should consider a course of up to 10 sessions of acupuncture for the preventative treatment of tension-type headaches and migraine is welcome news for those people suffering with these debilitating conditions.

 The organisations below can provide more information and support for people with chronic or migraine type headache.

 You can also go to NHS Choices (www.nhs.uk) for more information.